 Aim for sites with good domain authority

-When doing outreach for guest post opportunities or for backlinks in already-published blogs, you should only reach out to websites with at least a domain authority score of 20, preferably 40 or higher.
+When doing outreach for guest post opportunities or backlinks in already-published blogs, you should only reach out to websites with at least a domain authority score of 20, preferably 40 or higher.

 Initially, setting up your backlinking strategy will feel a little daunting.
-But pretty soon, you’ll develop a process and it will become a regular task that you maintain without too many challenges.
+But pretty soon, you’ll develop a process, and it will become a regular task that you maintain without too many challenges.

-A good backlinking for SEO strategy should incorporate:
+An excellent backlinking for SEO strategy should incorporate: